Mandy Martin with Alexander Boynes and Tristen Parr, Rewriting the Score, Latrobe Regional Gallery, 2019

 In the final weeks of Mandy’s life, she requested that donations be made to assist an annual artist grant, which her family would like to name in her honour.
 The details of this artist grant which will support creative responses to the climate crisis are currently being finalised.
 CLIMARTE will auspice the donations.
 If you would like to support this initiative, please click here, and when prompted tick the checkbox leave a message for the organisation, and write Mandy Martin Donation.
 All donations are tax deductible.

-Tom Griffith’s brilliant essay The beauty and the terror superbly captures Mandy’s pioneering approach to life and her incredible contribution to Australian art.
+Tom Griffith’s essay The beauty and the terror superbly captures Mandy’s pioneering approach to life and her incredible contribution to Australian art.

 Luminous Relic, 2017, Mandy Martin, Alexander Boynes and Tristen Parr (installation view, Geelong Gallery) 2017 pigment, sand, crusher dust, acrylic and oil on linen; three–channel high–definition, stereo sound score; 6 minutes, 10 seconds.
 Courtesy of the artists and Australian Galleries, Melbourne and Sydney.
 Photographer: Andrew Curtis.